sve04/docker-graphite-statsd/README.md

 TODO also map log dirs

 ## Data retention
-You can change how often data will be stored in the  [storage-schemas.conf](https://github.com/sitespeedio/docker-graphite-statsd/blob/master/conf/graphite/storage-schemas.conf).
+You can change how often data will be stored in the  [storage-schemas.conf](https://github.com/sitespeedio/docker-graphite-statsd/blob/master/conf/graphite/storage-schemas.conf) and how metrics will be aggregated over time in [storage-aggreagtion.conf](https://github.com/sitespeedio/docker-graphite-statsd/blob/master/conf/graphite/storage-aggregation.conf).

 The default one looks like this:

 ```
-5m:1d,15m:21d,30m:2y
+5m:1d,15m:21d,30m:730d
 ```

 ### Base Image